 - Every Three Years — occupancies that are business, mercantile, storage or churches.

-Citizen complaints about code violations are taken seriously.
+Fire safety resources for the community are below.
+Complaints about code violations are taken seriously.
 Violations include locked or blocked exits, illegal burning and overcrowding in public places.
-Citizens filing complaints need not reveal their identities.
+Community members filing complaints need not reveal their identities.
 Violations should be reported using the contact information below.

 890 N.C.
 86 N., Hillsborough, NC 27278